 Better than any comments you get here is introspection into what is really important for you and your fellow travelers and do research through the Internet into how far either city caters to your requirements and desires.

 Don't neglect other cities in either country; Venice, Milan, Bologna, Naples and Palermo etc in Italy just as an example or Madrid, Bilbao, Seville, Burgos, Valencia etc. in Spain.
-ANy of those can also contribute to a mind blowing experience. about 3 years ago
+ANy of those can also contribute to a mind blowing experience. almost 4 years ago

 "Roma caput mundi " It is Latin, old lenguage spoken during the Roman Empire, more then 2000 years ago!
 There isn't any other place in the world where you can see more than 2000 years of history, like : Colosseo, Fori imperiali and than going through the Rinascimental era and see all wondeful buildings..
 Museums like the most important in Città del Vaticano:Cappella sistina and Italia Michelangelo's painting Giudizio Universale..
 And what about fun..
 All evenings in Rome you can seat in One of the thausend squares, have some drinks listening to good Music that someone's playing live..
 Eat the best food and have the best drink in the world and have a Spritz.. ( drink it..
 It's typical alcoolic Italian beverega be for dinner.
 And if you want some sea ..
 Near Roma you can find beautiful beaches ..
 I hope you will choose Roma..
-You will fall in love with her.. about 3 years agoAnswered by Anna via WorldNomads.com
+You will fall in love with her.. almost 4 years agoAnswered by Anna via WorldNomads.com

 For relaxation and light hearted time on a budget as a student then definitely Spain.
 For more historical importance or architecture then definitely Italy.
 Depending on what you prefer.
 Both have beautiful coastlines though.
-Enjoy about 3 years agoAnswered by Cherith via WorldNomads.com
+Enjoy almost 4 years agoAnswered by Cherith via WorldNomads.com